Elderly Care Financial Planning Mental Wellness

 • Removing Financial Barriers to Care: Insurance ensures you can access the professional help you need, from therapy and counselling to medication and hospitalisation, without the worry of overwhelming costs.

-While there are typically no standalone mental health insurance plans readily available, a whole life insurance plan, like Income's Star Secure Pro, offers the flexibility to add the Early Life Accelerator rider that includes mental health coverage.
+While there are typically no standalone mental health insurance plans readily available, a whole life insurance plan, like Income's Complete Life Secure, offers the flexibility to add the Early Critical Secure rider that provides additional mental health coverage.

 Remember, your mental health is a priority at every age, and taking care of it is an essential part of a happy and fulfilling life.
 By understanding the challenges, taking proactive steps, and planning for your future, you can embrace ageing with confidence and joy.